Centre probes if Prashant Kishor took a flight during lockdown

 Both international and domestic flights have been suspended since March 22 and 25 respectively.
 Only cargo flights have been operating during the lockdown.
 Reports have said that Kishor is in Kolkata.

-While the airlines have denied this, the authorities are now seeking CCTV footage from both the Delhi and .
+While the airlines have denied this, the authorities are now seeking CCTV footage from both the Delhi and Kolkata.

 There has been escalation of tensions between the Centre and Bengal, after the Ministry of Home Affairs sent a central team to assess the situation in the state.
 The MHA had said that the situation is serious in Bengal and hence the team would assess the situation.

-Mamata Banerjee however expressed her strong objections to this move and even wrote a letter to Prime Minister, Narendra Modi calling the development as unilateral.
+Mamata Banerjee, however, expressed her strong objections to this move and even wrote a letter to Prime Minister, Narendra Modi calling the development as unilateral.